ihsaan-ullah/croissant-tasks/InsectsClassificationTask/README.md

 ### Run scoring

 After the ingestion program runs successfully and generates predictions, you need to run the scoring program.
 The scoring program loads the predictions and ground truth from `sample_result_submission` to compute `Balanced Accuracy Score` and `F1 Score`.
-The scoring program saves the scores to `scores.json` file in `scoring_output`
+The scoring program saves the scores to `scores.json` file in `scoring_output`.

 Use the following command to run the scoring program